Esophageal Cancer in Dallas, TX

 Obviously, not all of these influential factors are within a patient’s control.
 While you may not be able to do anything about your age or genetic makeup, there are certainly other ways to lower your risk for esophageal cancer.

-Common Symptoms of Esophageal Cancer
+What Are Common Symptoms of Esophageal Cancer?

 Being aware of your potential risk for cancer of the esophagus can also help to increase your awareness of early signs and symptoms.
 It is always best to catch a case of esophageal cancer as soon as possible in order to improve your odds of beating the disease, making diagnosis a crucial piece to this complicated puzzle.

 Since esophageal cancer results in the growth of a tumor within the esophagus, it is extremely common for individuals to experience increased difficulty while trying to consume various foods and beverages due to partial blockage of the esophagus.
 This typically results in problems with swallowing that may feel as though you are straining to push food down into the stomach.
-Other symptoms that are frequently associated with esophageal cancer include:
+Other symptoms of esophageal cancer that are frequently associated with esophageal cancer include:

 - Changes in vocal tone or pitch